 Many people with drinking problems cannot tell when their drinking is out of control.
 You likely have a drinking problem when your body depends on alcohol to function and your drinking is causing problems with your health, social life, family, or job.
 Recognizing that you have a drinking problem is the first step toward being alcohol-free.

-Talk with your health care provider about your drinking.
-Your health care provider can help:
+Talk with your doctor about your drinking.
+Your doctor can help you find the best treatment.

-Change takes place in stages over time.
+Change takes place in stages and over time.
 The first stage is being ready to change.
-You can learn from each of these important stages
+Important stages that follow include:

 Many people go back and forth through the stages of change several times before the change really lasts.
-Know what you will do if you slip up.
+Plan ahead for what you will do if you slip up.
 Try not to be discouraged.